Our verdict

 Breathability

-As is generally the case with leather sneakers, the 550 suffers from sub-par airflow.
+As is generally the case with leather trainers, the 550 suffers from sub-par airflow.
 Our smoke test helps to give a visual idea of the shoe’s poor airflow as we can see that smoke is mainly able to escape in thin wisps through the shoe’s perforated tongue.
 We therefore give the 550 a breathability score of 2 out of 5, which means that it will certainly feel toasty during the warm summer months.

 Conversely, check out the smoke show that is the Puma RS-X which earned a perfect 5 out of 5 in the same test.

 Despite appearing to sport lots of micro-perforations along the shoe’s side panel, inspecting a backlit cross-section of the upper reveals that the only part of the 550 that allows light to shine through is the non-leather tongue.
-This further illuminates the shoe’s lackluster performance in our smoke test.
+This further illuminates the shoe’s lacklustre performance in our smoke test.

 The narrow strip of mesh that acts as a bridge between solid slabs of leather is a little detail that likely saved this shoe from receiving the lowest breathability score.
 As we can see from our microscope shots, this section is made up of two layers of mesh braided with lots of gaps that promote at least a minimal amount of airflow through the shoe.